-First to back up just a bit—we were in New Orleans for Mardi Gras about six years ago or so and in the elevator of the Ritz Carlton suddenly a tiny white dog popped his head up out of a woman's purse next to us.
+First to back up just a bit—I was in New Orleans for Mardi Gras about six years ago or so and in the elevator of the Ritz Carlton suddenly a tiny white dog popped his head up out of a woman's purse next to me.
 I asked, "What kind of dog is that?"
 It was a Maltese and so beautiful.

 I had not had a dog since I was a kid—several Collies.
-We were living in a condominium at the time, downtown Orlando, on the sixth floor and this was a perfect size dog.
+I was living in a condominium at the time, downtown Orlando, on the sixth floor and this was a perfect size dog.

-When we got there she had 19 adult Maltese dogs, many of whom were very old and in diapers.
+When I got there she had 19 adult Maltese dogs, many of whom were very old and in diapers.
 I asked her, "What's with all the old dogs?"
 This woman is a saint!
 It seems that when someone doesn't want an old Maltese she takes them in!
-So we went to see the litter.
+So I went to see the litter.